Festival Latino Announces 2023 Music Lineup

 Festival Latino has continued to grow over the years in terms of attendance, activities, performances, vendors and community groups.
 It looks to put on a show once again as it celebrates its 26th anniversary this August.

-Maisie Fitzmaurice is an assistant editor at CityScene Media Group.
-Feedback welcome atfeedback@cityscenemediagroup.com.
+Nathan Mader is an editorial assistant at CityScene Media Group.
+Feedback welcome at feedback@cityscenemediagroup.com.